 With his extensive experience in architecture, Michael was able to provide a unique insight into the role light plays in setting the scene of a space.
 He talked about how light can be used to inform a space and provide valuable cues to those who use it, from way-finding through to how we perceive spaces differently with varying lighting techniques.

 Michael also emphasised on the importance of post-project support and the education of end users in managing and getting the most of their lighting control systems.

 Lawrence elaborated on some of the sustainability initiatives that we see in our built environment in terms of lighting control systems and LED lighting technologies.
 He highlighted how as engineers and designers we have the opportunity to provide added value to our clients with education and more detailed handover of building management systems.

 Lawrence also discussed how we can use standards and guidelines in a way such that they inform our design process rather than consider them as design constraints.

-Wendy discussed the emergency of new lighting technologies and how things are shaping up in the world of LED technology.
-She discussed the limitations of retrofit solutions and how that limits the effectiveness of optical technologies.
-She also encouraged lighting designers to step out of the traditional moulds of lighting design and start using things such as colour, and greater degrees of optical control to create more novel solutions to our lighting problems.
+Wendy addressed the emergency of new lighting technologies and how things are shaping up in the world of LED technology.
+She stated the limitations of retrofit solutions and how that limits the effectiveness of optical technologies.
+She also encouraged lighting designers to step out of the traditional moulds of lighting design and start using elements such as colour, and greater degrees of optical control to create more novel solutions to our lighting problems.